 The Company has investments that are held in a grantor trust formed by the Company related to the ScanSource, Inc. Nonqualified Deferred Compensation Plan and Founder's Supplemental Executive Retirement Plan ("SERP").
 The Company has classified these investments as trading securities, and they are recorded at fair market value with unrealized gains and losses included in the accompanying Consolidated Income Statements.
-The Company's obligations under this deferred compensation plan change in concert with the performance of the investments along with contributions and withdrawals to and from the plan.
-The fair value of these investments and the corresponding deferred compensation obligation was \$14.0 million and \$13.8 million as of June 30, 2014 and June 30, 2013, respectively.
-These investments are classified as either current assets or other non-current assets in the Consolidated Balance Sheets depending on the timing of planned disbursements.
-The deferred compensation obligation is classified either within current liabilities or other long-term liabilities as well.
-The amounts of these investments classified as current assets with corresponding current liabilities were \$0.6 million and \$1.6 million at June 30, 2014 and June 30, 2013, respectively.
+The Company's obligations under this deferred compensation plan change in concert with the performance of the investments along with contributions to and withdrawals from the plan.
+The fair value of these investments and the corresponding deferred compensation obligation was \$16.0 million and \$14.0 million as of June 30, 2015 and June 30, 2014, respectively.
+These investments are classified as either prepaid expenses and current assets or other noncurrent assets in the Consolidated Balance Sheets depending on the timing of planned disbursements.
+The deferred compensation obligation is classified either within accrued expenses and other current liabilities or other long-term liabilities as well.
+The amounts of these investments classified as current assets with corresponding current liabilities were \$0.7 million and \$0.6 million at June 30, 2015 and June 30, 2014, respectively.